0chain/zboxcli/README.md

 ./zbox alloc-cancel --allocation <allocation_id>
 ```

-## alloc-fini Finalize allocation
+## Finalise allocation

-Finalize an expired allocation.
+`alloc-fini` finalises an expired allocation.
 When an allocation expires,
 after its challenge completion time (after the expiration),
-it can be finalized by the owner or one of the allocation blobbers.
+it can be finalised by the owner or one of the allocation blobbers.

 | Parameter  | Required | Description   | Valid Values |
 |------------|----------|---------------|--------------|
 | allocation | yes      | allocation id | string       |

 <details>
-  <summary>Finalize allocation</summary>
+  <summary>Finalise allocation</summary>

 ![image](https://user-images.githubusercontent.com/6240686/124149297-5c11a600-da88-11eb-9274-1fb756d93358.png)